TrueSparrowSystems/slackmin/README.md

 ## Initialize
 While using the package, create a singleton object of Slackmin and then use it across the application.
-Example snippet for the provider file is given below.
+Example snippet for the Slackmin usage is given below.

 ```node.js